agu-z/roc-pg/README.md

 # roc-pg

+⚠️ BROKEN: This package runs into a bug in the recent versions of the compiler and platforms.
+I'm looking into fixing those, but it might take a while.
+If you want to use this now, reach out to me in [Roc's Zulip](https://roc.zulipchat.com/#narrow/dm/489294-Agus-Zubiaga), and I can help you find a combination of versions that works.

+--

 Interface with PostgreSQL databases from Roc.

 This package implements a PostgreSQL client on pure Roc that depends only on a TCP effect from the platform.